idalbo/data_engineering_zoomcamp_project/README.md

 * airflow: orchestration of tasks throughout the process
 * GCP: cloud platform hosting the data lake and DWH
 * terraform: infrastructure as a code
-* spark: transformation of raw data into final tables
+* basic queries: transformation of tables (note that spark has issue with writing tables into BigQuery due to a bug into the hadoop jar, therefore this step could not be completed using this technology, although the code for it was readily written)
 * GDS: reporting tool

 ## Running the project